pro-D-coder/Cricket_Board/README.md

 # Cricket_Board
-It is a high algorithm and superb interface cricket program that let play fair in your own match with all the functionality.
+It is a high algorithm and superb interface cricket program that let play fair in your own match with all the functionality using Tkinter Framwork.